meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/SimpleSumReduction Explained.md

 5. Cleanup:
 •	Free the allocated memory on both the host and the device.

-CUDA Implementation
-Kernel Function
-The kernel function SimpleSumReductionKernel performs the sum reduction:

-•	Thread Indexing: Each thread processes a specific element of the array.
-•	Stride Loop: The loop iterates with increasing stride values, doubling each time.
-In each iteration, threads add elements that are stride positions apart.
+KERNEL BREAKDOWN:
+  - The kernel takes an input array of any length and will output a single value which is the sum of the entire array.
+  - An index value is calculated which will represent a thread in the code, each thread will work on a pair of elements
+  - The reduction loop: A new variable is created called 'stride', this represents the amount of space in between the 2 elements being added.
+This is needed to properly assign the correct index in the kernel, the stride is the for loop variable, which doubles every iteration and will increase up to the x dimension of the block.
+The addition will only be executed if the selected thread is a multiple of the stride x 2 (so the same values are not added), this ensures that the spacing of the addition is proper and will not leave values out or get used more then once.
+In each iteration, threads add elements that are 'stride' positions apart.
-•	Synchronization: __syncthreads() ensures all threads complete their operations before moving to the next iteration.
+  - Synchronization: __syncthreads() ensures all threads complete their operations before moving to the next iteration.
-•	Output: The first thread (thread 0) writes the final sum to the output variable.
+  - Result storage: After all interations are complete the first thread (thread 0) writes the final sum to the output and the kernel is now complete. variable.

-Host Code
+HOST CODE
 The host code sets up the environment and launches the kernel:
 •	Memory Allocation: Allocate memory for the input and output arrays on both the host and the device.
 •	Memory Copy: Copy the input array from the host to the device.
 •	Kernel Launch: Launch the kernel with the calculated grid and block dimensions.
 •	Timing: Use CUDA events to measure the kernel execution time.
 •	Result Copy: Copy the result from the device back to the host.
 •	Cleanup: Free the allocated memory and destroy the CUDA events.
-This implementation leverages the parallel processing capabilities of CUDA to perform the sum reduction efficiently.